|

 takes refuge in Rachel Lapp's Amish community.

-to each other is one of the most skillfully written,
+growing attraction to each other is one of the most

-the working dynamic of the Hero/Bonding Character relationship
+you understand the working dynamic of the Hero/Bonding Character

-and apply it to crafting your story, you'll be preparing
+relationship and apply it to crafting your story, you'll

-a solid foundation for the creation of the other characters
+be preparing a solid foundation for the creation of the

-(Villain).
-And you'll be laying a firm foundation for the
+Force (Villain).
+And you'll be laying a firm foundation

-plot of your movie.
-Find out more about the Bonding Character
+for the plot of your movie.
+Find out more about the Bonding

-and these relationships when you order my book IT'S
+Character and these relationships when you order my book

 |